 In conclusion, Coronavirus has significantly affected the financial performance of small businesses.
 The government restriction and Coronavirus restriction guidelines greatly affected the operations of the small businesses.
 Most small businesses had to close their operation due to the employees' health concerns and the reduction in demand resulting from the coronavirus pandemic.
 Regrettably, small businesses did not benefit from the government aid to ease the pandemic's impacts on the business; instead, the aid mostly benefited the big corporations.

+WHAT IS YOUR ASSESSMENT OF YOUR PROGRESS SO FAR, AS MEASURED AGAINST THE EXPECTED OUTCOMES?
 Assessment of the Coronavirus impacts on the small business will enhance the formulation of effective mitigation measures to ease the business's effects.
 The research will cut across various fields, including economics, entrepreneurship, health, and government.
 The involvement of competent professionals from the respective fields will enhance the success of the research.
 The expected outcomes and benefits will include the suggestion of effective measures to ease the effects of the coronavirus on small business enterprises.
 Successful results will enhance the resurrection of the closed small business and allow a smooth running of the already struggling businesses, increasing their profitability and enhancing economic growth.

 Immediate Next Steps